edersonbrilhante/gitlab-runner-action/README.md

 # Gitlab Runner Action
-This actions allows have a gitlab runner up to ~60gb
+This action allow you have a gitlab runner up to ~60gb

 ## Action Inputs